kexquan/dual-net-feature-ranking/README.md

-# Dual-dropout-ranking
+# Dual-net feature ranking
-This repository contains codes for dual-dropout-ranking (DDR).
+This repository contains codes for dual-net feature ranking (DFR).
 The codes only work on GPUs.

 ## Prepare Environment
 Activate a new enviroment and install necessary packages: